BioEvo/STAR-Fusion-WIKI/installing-star-fusion.md

 # Installing STAR-Fusion

-In addition to STAR-Fusion, the following tools and resource data sets must be installed.
+STAR-Fusion requires the following software and data resources to be installed.
+The easiest STAR-Fusion solution is to leverage our Docker or Singularity images and a plug-n-play data repo, which will let you hit the ground running!

 #### 1. Downloading a STAR-Fusion Release (**Preferred**)